Tricicle: Later productions

-Maturity
+Maturity (1990s–2000s)

-In 1992, the trio premiered its fourth production: Terrrific.
-That same year, they featured a second TV series (Festivals) and began preparing for their first short film.
-On August 9, 1992, they performed at the Montjuïc Olympic Stadium as part of the closing ceremony of the Olympic Games in their native city, Barcelona.
-It was the first comic gag performed as part of an Olympic ceremony.
+In 1992, the trio premiered its fourth production, Terrrific.
+That same year, they produced a second TV series, Festivals, and began preparing their first short film.
+On August 9, 1992, they performed at the Montjuïc Olympic Stadium during the closing ceremony of the Barcelona Olympic Games.
+This marked the first comic performance included in an Olympic ceremony.

-Terrrific was followed in 1996 by Entretrés, which represents over three years in various cities.
+Terrrific was followed in 1996 by Entretres, which toured multiple cities over 3+ years.

-In 1999, they premiered Tricicle 20, an anthology of some of their gags from their shows, which commemorated the company's twentieth anniversary.
+In 1999, they premiered Tricicle 20, an anthology of sketches from previous productions commemorating the group's twentieth anniversary.

-In 2002, Tricicle premiered Sit, a collection of comic situations, all involving a chair.
-It was performed for three months in a theater in Paris in the winter of 2004.
+In 2002, the group premiered Sit, a collection of comic situations involving a chair.
+The show ran for three months at a theater in Paris during the winter of 2004.

-On November 3, 2004, they celebrated their 25th anniversary in an event that drew more than 15,000 spectators at the Palau Sant Jordi in Barcelona.
-The event (co-produced with the daily newspaper Sport, which also celebrated its 25th anniversary) was called "25 + 25" and consisted of a special recreation of their most successful work, Slastic.
-Some athletes from and based in Spain in the previous 25 years were involved in the production (including Ángel Nieto, Miguel Indurain, Alex Corretja, Sergi Bruguera, Ronaldinho, and Hristo Stoichkov), as they volunteered to perform in each of the gags.
-Comedians including Millán Salcedo, Santiago Segura, and Pepe Rubianes also performed in them.
+On November 3, 2004, Tricicle celebrated its 25th anniversary with an event at the Palau Sant Jordi in Barcelona.
+The event, co-produced with the newspaper Sport (also celebrating its 25th anniversary), was called "25 + 25" and featured a special recreation of Slastic.
+Several prominent athletes, including Ángel Nieto, Miguel Indurain, Alex Corretja, Sergi Bruguera, Ronaldinho, and Hristo Stoichkov, participated by performing in individual gags.
+Comedians including Millán Salcedo, Santiago Segura, and Pepe Rubianes also took part.

-As of 2005, Tricicle has made many tours around the world, in countries including China, Tunisia, Portugal, Austria, and Argentina, while continuing to work on many projects, and as of 2018, they have retired from performing on stage.
+By 2005, Tricicle had toured internationally in countries including China, Tunisia, Portugal, Austria, and Argentina.
+In 2018, the group retired from live stage performances.

-In 2023, they were awarded the Premios Max for their contributions to the performing arts in Spain.
-More recently, the group partnered with CaixaBank to raise fraud awareness.
+In 2023, Tricicle received the Max Award of Honour for their contributions to the performing arts in Spain.
+In 2025, the group partnered with CaixaBank in a campaign to raise awareness of fraud.